-- Operating lease revenue (includes rent billed and straight-line rent) down \$111.1 million over the prior year of which approximately \$42 million is due to disposals in 2022 and 2023 (primarily related to the Macquarie Transaction as described in Note 3 to the condensed consolidated financial statements), approximately \$95 million as a result of the write-off of straight-line rent associated with the Steward Transaction, and \$9.9 million of unfavorable foreign currency fluctuations.
-This decrease is partially offset by approximately \$21 million in incremental revenue from acquisitions, capital additions, and the commencement of rent on a development property in the first quarter of 2022 and the second quarter of 2023.
-In addition, rent revenues are up approximately \$15 million period-over-period from increases in CPI above the contractual minimum escalations in our leases. - Income from financing leases down \$22.0 million due to recording \$55.3 million of rent on Prospect in the first half of 2023 from the Prospect Transaction as described in Note 3 to the condensed consolidated financial statements, compared to \$70.8 million recorded in the first half of 2022, and approximately \$7 million of lower revenues from the disposal of two Prime financing leases in the third quarter of 2022.
-This decrease is partially offset by the increase in CPI above the lease contractual minimum escalations by approximately \$1 million. - Interest and other income up \$10.7 million from the prior year due to the following: - o Interest from loans up \$10.1 million due to approximately \$9 million of incremental revenue earned on new investments, along with approximately \$2 million of interest revenue on the CHF 60 million mortgage loan from Infracore (which was repaid in the second quarter of 2023), and approximately \$1 million of higher income from annual escalations due to increases in CPI.
-We also recorded approximately \$13.5 million of interest income related to Prospect in the first six months of 2023 (compared to \$7.5 million in the first half of 2022) as a result of the Prospect Transaction as described in Note 3 to the condensed consolidated financial statements.
-This increase is partially offset by a decrease of approximately \$8 million from loan payoffs (including \$6 million due to the repayment of the initial acquisition loan as part of the Lifepoint Transaction
+- Operating lease revenue (includes rent billed and straight-line rent) down \$119.3 million over the prior year of which approximately \$68 million is due to disposals and other leasing transactions in 2022 and 2023 (primarily related to the Macquarie Transaction as described in Note 3 to the condensed consolidated financial statements), approximately \$105 million of more rent reserves in 2023 compared to 2022 (including \$95 million as a result of the write-off of straight-line rent associated with the Steward Transaction in the second quarter of 2023), and \$4 million of unfavorable foreign currency fluctuations.
+These decreases are partially offset by approximately \$34 million in incremental revenue from acquisitions, capital additions, and the commencement of rent on a development property in the first quarter of 2022 and two properties in 2023.
+In addition, rent revenues are up approximately \$23 million period-over-period from increases in CPI above the contractual minimum escalations in our leases. - Income from financing leases down \$46.9 million due to \$34.7 million of less rent on Prospect in the first nine months of 2023, compared to the first nine months of 2022 and approximately \$13.5 million of lower revenues from the disposal of Prime financing leases in 2023 and 2022.
+These decreases are partially offset by the increase in CPI above the lease contractual minimum escalations by approximately \$1.3 million. - Interest and other income down \$1.9 million from the prior year due to the following: - o Interest from loans down \$0.3 million due to a decrease of \$14.7 million from loan payoffs (including \$10 million due to the repayment of the initial acquisition loan as part of the Lifepoint Transaction described in Note 3 to the condensed consolidated financial statements), a \$2.7 million decrease in interest income related to Prospect, and \$0.3 million of unfavorable foreign currency fluctuations.
+These decreases are partially offset by approximately \$12.2 million of incremental revenue earned on new investments, along with approximately \$2 million of interest revenue on the CHF 60 million mortgage loan from Infracore (which was repaid in the

-- described in Note 3 to the condensed consolidated financial statements) and \$1 million of unfavorable foreign currency fluctuations. - Other income up \$0.6 million from the prior year as we had more direct reimbursements from our tenants for ground leases, property taxes, and insurance.
+- second quarter of 2023), and approximately \$2.9 million of higher income from annual escalations due to increases in CPI. - Other income down \$1.6 million from the prior year as we had less direct reimbursements from our tenants for ground leases, property taxes, and insurance.

-Interest expense for the six months ended June 30, 2023 and 2022 totaled \$202.1 million and \$178.9 million, respectively.
+Interest expense for the nine months ended September 30, 2023 and 2022 totaled \$308.8 million and \$267.0 million, respectively.
 This increase is primarily related to an increase in borrowings and higher interest rates on our Credit Facility and term loans compared to the prior year, partially offset by a decrease due to the A\$730 million paydown of our Australia term loan in the second quarter of 2023.
-Our weighted-average interest rate was 3.8% for the six months ended June 30, 2023 compared to 3.2% for the same period in 2022.
+Our weighted-average interest rate was 3.9% for the nine months ended September 30, 2023 compared to 3.3% for the same period in 2022.

-Real estate depreciation and amortization during the first six months of 2023 increased to \$448.3 million from \$169.7 million in the same period of 2022.
+Real estate depreciation and amortization during the first nine months of 2023 increased to \$526.1 million from \$251.5 million in the same period of 2022.
 Of this increase, \$286 million relates to accelerating the amortization of lease intangibles as part of the Steward Transaction as described in Note 3 to the condensed consolidated financial statements.